Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 tc_array.set_normal_random_err_func(std_dev=5.0)
 ```

-Custom functions for generating the systematic and random errors can be specified using the `ThermocoupleArray.set_custom_systematic_err_func()` and `ThermocoupleArray.set_custom_random_err_func()` functions.
-For this case the functions must take a single `size` parameter which will be the size of the array that will be returned which must be the same size as the measurement array.
+Custom functions for generating the systematic and random errors can be specified using the methods of `ThermocoupleArray`, `set_custom_systematic_err_func()` and `set_custom_random_err_func()`.
+For this case the functions must take a single `size` parameter which will be the size of the measurement `numpy` array.
 The measurement array has dimensions of [number of sensors, number of sample times].
 The custom error function must return a `numpy` array of this size.
+Note that the in-built python `functools` package can be useful for creating user specified error functions and additional examples of this will be included in futrue versions.

 The measurements are constructed using: measurement = truth + systematic error + random error.
 The measurements are returned as a `numpy` array with dimensions of [number of sensors, number of sample times].
 Simulated measurements from the `ThermocoupleArray` can then be generated using:

 ```python
 measurements = tc_array.get_measurements()